ameya690/weeRAG/README.md

   pack (0.001s)
 ```
 ## Performance & Scaling
-Toy versions of tricks production LLMs use for speed & efficiency.
+Toy versions of tricks used in production LLMs for speed & efficiency.

 ### Quantization (wee.quant)
 Post-training int8/int4 quantization of linear layers.